realzvqle/neodows/README.md

 # What happened?
 Project has been resetted.
-Realized maybe depending on limine through an abstracted layer for C isn't a good thing. so yeah ima make a bootloader that actually works then create a kernel in probably assembly
+Realized maybe depending on limine through an layer for C isn't a good thing. so yeah ima make a bootloader that actually works then create a kernel in probably assembly